Freedom of movement

 Asylum seekers can be moved from one CAS to another of the same province or between different provinces, to achieve better redistribution between territories.
 The Prefectures organise transfers within their own province, whereas transfers between the different provinces are decided by the Ministry of the Interior.[11]
 In these procedures, the opinion of the individual asylum seekers on the place of their reception is rarely taken into consideration.
 Transfer decisions cannot be appealed, but the refusal by the affected person to be transferred is equivalent to a non-acceptance of reception itself and can therefore give rise to a measure of withdrawal of the reception measures.[12]

-Considering the far from perfect distribution of the SAI projects in Italy, and therefore the absence or scarcity of SAI places in certain territories, it happens frequently that a transfer from CAS to SAI involves the relocation of the migrant far away from the place where they were hosted and lived for months or years, often outside the region and towards SAI projects in Southern Italy.
+Considering the uneven distribution of the SAI projects in Italy, and therefore the absence or scarcity of SAI places in certain territories, it happens frequently that a transfer from CAS to SAI involves the relocation of the migrant far away from the place where they were hosted and lived for months or years, often outside the region and towards SAI projects in Southern Italy.
 The prospect of a new uprooting and of having to start anew your own path of integration in an unknown territory is often so traumatic as to induce those interested to give up the transfer into SAI, and therefore to lose the right to reception to which they would be entitled.
-No data is available on non-acceptances of transfer measures into SAI, but ASGI observed that this is one of the major problems resulting from an ineffective dispersal policy, as it can bring well-established paths towards autonomy and social inclusion to a sudden halt.
+No data is available on non-acceptances of transfer measures into SAI.

-There are no specific law provisions regarding the possibility for an asylum seeker to obtain a transfer from one reception facility to another for personal reasons, such as the need to be closer to their workplace, or to be closer or reunite with family members elsewhere,[19] and no known regulatory provisions providing for families to be accommodated together exist.
+There are no specific law provisions regarding the possibility for an asylum seeker to obtain a transfer from one reception facility to another for personal reasons, such as the need to be closer to their workplace, or to be closer or reunite with family members elsewhere,[15] and no known regulatory provisions providing for families to be accommodated together exist.
 The observation of local practices shows that the unity of families is usually valued, and therefore the institutions involved ensure, where possible, that members of the same family are hosted in the same accommodation (it is not uncommon for members of the same family to be separated during search and rescue operations at sea, as a result of which they are transferred and accommodated in different places).
-More variable and less guaranteed are the practices relating to requests for transfer for work reasons, especially when the transfer would involve different Prefectures (and consequently the Ministry).
+More variable and less guaranteed are the practices relating to requests for transfer for work reasons, especially when the transfer would involve different Prefectures.
+In general terms, a transfer between SAI projects is usually more likely than a transfer between Prefectures, for reasons related to faster and more effective communication between SAI centres.

 Restrictions in accommodation in reception centres

-The Reception Decree clarifies that asylum applicants are free to exit from first reception centres during the daytime but they have the duty to re-enter during the night time.
-The applicant can ask the Prefecture for a temporary permit to leave the centre at a different time for relevant personal reasons or for reasons related to the asylum procedure.[20]
+The Reception Decree clarifies that asylum applicants are free to exit from first reception centres during daytime but they have the duty to be return in the night.
+The applicant can request the Prefecture for a temporary permit to leave the centre at a different time for relevant personal reasons or for reasons related to the asylum procedure.[16]
 The law does not provide such a limitation for people accommodated in CAS, but rules concerning the entry to / exit from the centre are laid down in the reception agreement signed between the body running the structure and the asylum seeker at the beginning of the accommodation period.

 Applicants’ freedom of movement can be affected by the fact that it is not possible to leave the reception centre temporarily e.g. to visit relatives, without prior authorisation by the Prefecture.
 Authorisation is usually granted with permission to leave for some days.
 In case a person leaves the centre without permission and does not return to the structure within a brief period of time (usually agreed with the management body and regulated by the “reception regulations” of each facility), that person cannot be readmitted to the same structure and material reception conditions can be withdrawn by the Prefecture (see Reduction or Withdrawal of Material Reception Conditions).